ryabchenko-a/Udemy-WebDevBootcamp/ToDo List/README.md

 # ToDo List
 This folder contains the source code for ToDo List app.
 This app allows to create custom ToDO lists, adding and deleting items from these lists.

+To create a custom list, add /nameOfTheList to the address in your address bar.
+To create a new item, type the name of the item and press "New item".
+To delete an item, click on the checkbox next to the item you want to delete.

 # Running Localy
 This is folder contains the version of app that is meant to be running on the local server.
 You can also look at a web version [here]().